 Data interoperability is crucial to achieving integrated data supply chains.

-As a key component of the F.A.I.R.
-(Findability, Accessibility, Interoperability, and Reusability) principles, data interoperability is crucial to achieving integrated data supply chains.
-Having data that is interoperable means that systems and services that create, exchange and consume data have clear, shared expectations for the contents, contexts and meaning of the data (Data Interoperability Standards Consortium, 2018).
+Data interoperability is crucial to achieving integrated data supply chains.
+Having data that is interoperable means that systems and services that create, exchange and consume data have clear, shared expectations for the contents, contexts and meaning of the data [DISC, 2018].
 In addition to promoting standardization for data sharing and reuse, interoperable data supports multidisciplinary knowledge integration, discovery, innovation and productivity improvements.
-Data interoperability is essential throughout the data life cycle, from data capture, and publication, to ensure it can be readily available, integrated and used in a variety of context of decision- and policy-making purposes including early warning, crisis management, or long-term planning.

 To be interoperable the data will need to use community agreed formats, language and vocabularies.
-The metadata will also need to use agreed standards and vocabularies and contain links to related information using identifiers (ANDS, n.d.).
+The metadata will also need to use agreed standards and vocabularies and contain links to related information using identifiers (ANDS, n.d).
 For more information on common vocabularies, metadata and data standards for maximized Integration, see Strategic Pathway 6: Standards.